-Summer has finally arrived in San Francisco, it's been in the high seventies for the past four days.
-If we're exceptionally lucky, this heat wave will continue through the weekend.
-If that's also the case in your town, then I have got the dinner for you!
+Summer has finally arrived in San Francisco: it's been in the high seventies for the past four days.
+With a little luck, this heat wave will continue through the weekend.
+If that's also the case in your town, then I have got the weekend BBQ dinner for you!

 Over two week nights and one weekend, after school and swim class and soccer and track (and work), we perfected instructions and tested ingredients.
 Not only did we figure out how to reliably produce a near perfect, crusty, cheesy delight, but we also discovered that scheduling is equally important.
 Our advice?
 Don't try this one on a school night.
 Gathering around the grill with friends on a beautiful late summer evening really requires good beer and pink wine, two things that lead to late bed times and slow mornings for all involved.
 So save your pizza grilling for the weekend.